Accounts: OATH

 The OATH account renaming feature is only available for YubiKeys with firmware version 5.3.1 or later.

-Once an OATH account has been registered with your YubiKey, both the issuer and account name can be edited.
-To renamed an OATH account, do the following:
+Once an OATH account has been added to your YubiKey, both the issuer and account name can be edited.
+To rename an OATH account, do the following:

-1. Plug your YubiKey into your device, click the menu icon in the upper left corner of the app (desktop and Android only), and select Accounts.
+1. Plug your YubiKey into your device.
+On desktop and Android, click the menu icon in the upper left corner of the app and select Accounts.

 To connect via NFC on desktop, click the NFC icon in Yubico Authenticator and place your YubiKey on top of a desktop NFC reader.
 The key must maintain constant contact with the reader throughout the operation.